egoxiv/pillars-of-civilization/README.md

 # The Pillars of Civilization

-'The Pillars of Civilization' is a turn based strategy game, that plays for 20 turns and allows you to make **decisions** that can have a huge impact on who wins.
+'The Pillars of Civilization' is a turn based strategy game, that plays for 15 turns and allows you to make **decisions** that can have a huge impact on who wins.

 You start by selecting the path you want to take your civilization down.
 Your choice of paths are military, or economic.

 ##Paths

 #### Military
 The military path will give your civilization a strong military.
-The military civilization will win by nuking the opponenet.
+Your units do more damage and you will start off with double the units.

 #### Economic
-The economic civilization will generate more money per turn.
-The economic civilization will win by buying the planet.
+The Economic path will generate more gold for your civilization.
+You will make more gold per turn and start off with double the gold.

 ##Decisions
 After the first few turns, you will be able to make your first decision.
 You defeat your opponenet by making better decisions.